HassenIO/super_crawler/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/htaidirt/super_crawler.
+Bug reports and pull requests are welcome on GitHub at [https://github.com/htaidirt/super_crawler](https://github.com/htaidirt/super_crawler).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-Want to contribute, please follow this process:
+Please, follow this process:

-1. Fork it
+1. Fork the project
 2. Create your feature branch (git checkout -b my-new-feature)
 3. Commit your changes (git commit -am 'Add some feature')
 4. Push to the branch (git push origin my-new-feature)